hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 family, and `instance` is the resource name.

-Google provider resources will generally, although not always, be named after the name used in the `gcloud`/the REST API.
+Google provider resources will generally, although not always, be named after the name used in `gcloud`/the REST API.
 For example, a VM instance is called [`instance` in the API](https://cloud.google.com/compute/docs/reference/rest/v1/instances).
 Most resource field names will also correspond 1:1 with their `gcloud`/REST API names.

 If you look at the [`google_compute_instance documentation`](/docs/providers/google/r/compute_instance.html), you'll see that `project` and `zone` (VM instances are a zonal resource) are listed as optional.
-You can omit them from a Terraform config and the provider defaults will be used.
-If any of these fields is added to a config, it will be used instead of the default.
+When present in a resource's config block, these values will be used.
+If omitted, the provider defaults will be used instead.

-Try adding the following to your config file:
+Add the following to your config file:

 ```hcl
 resource "google_compute_instance" "vm_instance" {